leohliao/interview_study_guide/basic-cs/how-to-pseudo-code.md

 # How to Pseudocode Efficiently?

+There are many problem-solving approach in the world of developments.
+The most popular one that everyone uses, is probably psuedo coding.
+With pseudocoding you can design your own approach to solve the problems.
-Whether you are a junior or senior developer, knowing how to do successfully pseudo code will differentiate the good engineers from the bad engineers.
+Whether you are junior level, or senior level, ability to pseudo code efficiently differentiate from good engineers to the bad engineers.
-You may still find exceptions from time to time, or you may find people who just go straight into code without pseudo coding, either way is fine.
-There is no right or wrong ways when you code, but if you are struggling with coding,
-I would try to improve psuedo coding skills first.

-So I would like to go over some hints and tips about how to do pseudo code.
+So I would like to share some hints and tips about how to do pseudo code.

-## Understand Pseudocode
+## Understand Pseudocode:

 ### What is pseudocode?
-Pseudocode are verbal outlines of the logic to your solution to a specific coding using English.
+**Pseudocode are verbal outlines of the logic to your solution to a specific coding challenges using English.**
-    ```javascript

-    ```
-###
+### Why is pseudocode useful?
+It deals with designing a process to see how one would approach to solve a problem, or creating new algorithm for your very awesome products.
+They are often used between the planning stage and the stage of writing executable codes.
+Good psuedocodes eventually becomes comments in the final program explaing and guiding other programmer to debug, or make revisions to your code in the future.
+Outlines of what pseudo are generally used for:
+   * **Construction of your code.**
+   * **Explaining / Communicating your computer process.**
+   * **Design code under collaborative development group to solve complex problems.**

 ### Steps
 - Think over the questions 1 more time, ask yourself the following questions first:
     * What is the input of this program for?
 For example, am I dealing with array, strings or integer?
     * What is the output of this program for?
 For example, should I return false? a string? a number?
     * What are the test cases that I should use for this program?
 For example, when should I break my game logic and make it stop?
+    * Drawing it out with pen and paper (aka whiteboarding) if you can!!!
+STRONGLY RECOMMENDED

 - Once you